Zenobia: Origin, family and early life

 Palmyrene society was an amalgam of Semitic-speaking peoples, mostly Arabs and Arameans, and Zenobia cannot be identified with any one group; as a Palmyrene, she may have had both Arab and Aramean ancestry.
+However, the Palmyrene's never considered themselves Arab, and to call Palmyra "Arab" is a modern device with no contemporary usage.
 Information about Zenobia's ancestry and immediate family connections is scarce and contradictory.
 Nothing is known about her mother, and her father's identity is debated.
 Manichaean sources mention a "Nafsha", sister of the "queen of Palmyra", but those sources are confused and "Nafsha" may refer to Zenobia herself: it is doubtful that Zenobia had a sister.

 Apparently not a commoner, Zenobia would have received an education appropriate for a noble Palmyrene girl.
 The Historia Augusta contains details of her early life, although their veracity is dubious; according to the Historia Augusta, the queen's hobby as a child was hunting and, in addition to her Palmyrene Aramaic mother tongue, she was fluent in Egyptian and Greek and spoke Latin.
 When she was about fourteen years old (ca. 255), Zenobia became the second wife of Odaenathus, the ras ("lord") of Palmyra.
 Noble families in Palmyra often intermarried, and it is probable that Zenobia and Odaenathus shared some ancestors.